spectrocloud/librarium/content/docs/13-vertex/02-migrate-cluster-to-enterprise-mode/05-create-profile.md

     <br />

-12. Click **Presets** to the right of the YAML file, enable the **Ubuntu Advantage** option, and provide your user authorization key in the **Token** field.
+12. Click **Presets** to the right of the YAML file, enable the **Ubuntu Pro** option, and provide your user authorization key in the **Token** field.

 13. Toggle on the **fips** and **fips-updates** options.

-14. Use the following information to find the FIPS-enabled Operating System (OS) and Kubernetes packs.
+14. Use the following information to find the FIPS-enabled Kubernetes pack.
     - **Pack Type**: Kubernetes
     - **Registry**: Public Repo
     - **Pack Name**: Kubernetes (Fips)